-Called creepy, scary and spooky, bats often get a bad rap.
-They’re an important species that impact our daily lives in ways we might not even realize.
+They’ve been called creepy, scary and spooky, but bats are an important species that impact our daily lives in ways we might not even realize.
 From pollinating our favorite fruits to eating pesky insects to inspiring medical marvels, bats are heroes of the night.

-Bat Week -- held the last week in October -- celebrates the role of bats in nature and all these amazing creatures do for us.
-Check out some interesting bat facts (and cool photos) below:
+Bat Week — held the last week in October — celebrates the role of bats in nature and all that these amazing creatures do for us.
+Check out some interesting bat facts (and cool photos) below.

-1. Did you know: There are over 1,300 species of bats worldwide.
+1. There are over 1,400 species of bats worldwide.
 Bats can be found on nearly every part of the planet except in extreme deserts and polar regions.
 The difference in size and shape are equally impressive.
-Bats range in size from the Kitti’s hog-nosed bat (also called the Bumblebee Bat) that weighs less than a penny -- making it the world’s smallest mammal -- to the flying foxes, which can have a wingspan of up to 6 feet.
+Bats range in size from the Kitti’s hog-nosed bat (also called the Bumblebee Bat) that weighs less than a penny — making it the world’s smallest mammal — to the flying foxes, which can have a wingspan of up to 6 feet.
 The U.S. and Canada are home to about 45 species of bats and additional species are found in the U.S. territories in the Pacific and Caribbean.

 2. Not all bats hibernate.
 Even though bears and bats are the two most well-known hibernators, not all bats spend their winter in caves.
 Some bat species like the spotted bat survive by migrating in search of food to warmer areas when it gets chilly.

-3. Bats have few natural predators -- disease is one of the biggest threat.
-Owls, hawks and snakes eat bats, but that’s nothing compared to the millions of bats dying from White-Nose Syndrome.
-The disease -- named for a white fungus on the muzzle and wings of bats -- affects hibernating bats and has been detected in 37 states and seven Canadian provinces.
+3. Bats have few natural predators — disease is one of the biggest threats.
+Owls, hawks and snakes eat bats, but that’s nothing compared to the millions of bats dying from white-nose syndrome.
+The disease — named for a white fungus on the muzzle and wings of bats — affects hibernating bats and has been detected in 37 states and seven Canadian provinces.
 This deadly syndrome has decimated certain species more than others.
 It has killed over 90% of northern long-eared, little brown and tri-colored bat populations in fewer than 10 years.
 Scientists are working to understand the disease.
-You can help -- avoid places where bats are hibernating, and if you do go underground, decontaminate your clothing, footwear and gear to help with not spreading this disease to other areas.
+You can help by avoiding places where bats are hibernating.
+If you do go underground, decontaminate your clothing, footwear and gear to help with not spreading this disease to other areas.

 5. Night insects have the most to fear from bats.
-Each night, bats can eat their body weight or more in insects, numbering in the thousands!
-And because bats eat so many insects -- which have exoskeletons made of a shiny material called chitin -- some bat poop sparkles (cool but weird fact, we know)!
+Each night, bats can eat their body weight in insects, numbering in the thousands!
 This insect-heavy diet helps foresters and farmers protect their crops from pests.

 7. Bats may be small, but they’re fast little creatures.
 How fast a bat flies depends on the species, but they can reach speeds over 100 miles per hour according to new research.